 7- Jupar Kerman Qanat Gohar Riz at

-8- Ebrahim Abad Abad Arak Ghana: is one of the oldest one in Iran.
+8- Ebrahim Abad Abad Arak Ghana: is one of the oldest ones in Iran.

-9- Ghasemabad and Akbarabad Qanats Bam, Kerman: were registered in UNESCO because they were twin.
+9- Ghasemabad and Akbarabad Qanats Bam, Kerman: were registered in UNESCO because they were twins.